memsql/docker-kafka/README.md

 make run
 ```

 Or, use `make run-with-twitter`.
-See Makefile for how it pulls in Twitter
+Make sure you have have the correct env
-credentials.
+variables in place when pulling from Twitter.